 In the advertising world stations/networks price their spots using rate cards.
-“Rate card” was a term created by the agencies and stations back in the 70’s.
+“Rate card” was a term created by the agencies and stations back in the 70s.
 It was supposed to list all of the rates for one station on an easy to read card.
 Simple enough, in theory.

-In the U.S there are approximately:
+In the USA there are approximately:

-10,000 Broadcast Radio Stations,
+6,000 Broadcast Radio Stations

-1200 Broadcast TV stations,
+1200 Broadcast TV Stations

-225 Cable systems/grids,
+225 Cable Systems/grids

-80 National Cable Channels
+140 National Cable Networks

 2 Satellite Television Providers

-2 Satellite Radio Providers
+1 Satellite Radio Provider

-Every single one of those companies listed sell advertising and every single one of them have a least three rate cards.
+Every single one of those companies listed sell advertising and almost every single one of them have a least three rate cards.
 Today I am going to talk about rate cards for broadcast radio and broadcast television.
 The three most commonly used are:

-#1 The Local Rate Card – average pricing is $10-$12 CPM (cost per thousand)
+#1 The Local Rate Card – average pricing is $9-$12 CPM (cost per thousand)

 #3 The Direct Response Advertising Rate Card (D/R card) – average pricing is $5-7 CPM

 The Local Rate Card was initially designed for local businesses located in the market/DMA that the station is located in.
-Every station in every market has certain time periods priced much higher than $10-$12CPM.
+Every station in every market has certain time periods priced much higher than $9-$12CPM.
 Usually it is the timeframes that are in the highest demand.
-The timeframes that they label as “prime”. (another clever marketing term) However, some radio stations in smaller markets are notorious for pricing there run of the mill “non-prime” spots for $20 CPM.
+The timeframes that they label as “prime” (another clever marketing term).
+However, some radio stations in smaller markets are notorious for pricing their run-of-the-mill “non-prime” spots for $20 CPM.
 I cannot even begin to elaborate how much of a rip-off that is.
-We consider the standard $10 CPM rate to be very overpriced.
-However, $20 CPM, is absolute high-way robbery.
-If your small business has one or two locations (like say a pizza shop, or car dealership) you will be thrown into the “Local Rate Card box”.
-Unfortunately, it is almost impossible to run a profitable campaign at $10 CPM or higher.
+We consider the average $10 CPM rate to be very overpriced.
+However, $20 CPM, is absolute robbery.
+If your small business has one or two locations (like say a pizza shop, or car dealership) you will be thrown into the “local rate card” box.

-In the end the type of rate card does not matter at all.
+In reality, the type of rate card does not matter at all.
 They are just clever marketing terms.
-There is an old saying that goes like this: You can take an old worn out shoe with a hole in the sole, wrap it up in pretty paper, put a bow around it and give it to someone.
-However, in the end it is still a worthless old shoe.
+There is an old saying that goes something like this “You can put lipstick on a pig, but you are still kissing a pig.”